Aero A.102

-The Aero A.102 was a Czechoslovakian fighter aircraft that flew in prototype form in 1934.
+The Aero A.102 was a Czechoslovak fighter aircraft that flew in prototype form in 1934.
 It was developed in response to a Czech Air Force requirement of that year, but was passed over in favour of the Avia B.35.

 The A.102 was of gull winged monoplane configuration with tailwheel undercarriage, and was perhaps inspired by the successful PZL P.11.